icicleio/docs/docs/api/stream.md

 Writes the given data to the stream.
 Returns a promise that is fulfilled with the number of bytes written once that data has successfully been written to the stream.

+##### Parameters
+`$data`
+:   The data to write to the stream.

+`$timeout`
+:   Number of seconds until the returned promise is rejected with a `TimeoutException` and the stream is closed if the data cannot be written to the stream.
+Use 0 for no timeout.

 Resolution | Type | Description
 :-: | :-- | :--
 Fulfilled | `int` | Fulfilled with the number of bytes written when the data has actually been written to the stream.